12 min read

 WTF are boundaries?

 Boundaries are the decisions you make ahead of time about what you will and will not do, accept and take responsibility for.
+They are your personal policy manual and a protective shield against avoidable bullsh*t.

-Why YOU need BOUNDARIES
+Why you need boundaries

 Boundaries are an excellent time and agony saver.
 The more decisions we can make ahead of time, the better we conserve ourselves for the tricky stuff.